hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove snapshots by specifying their names or ID.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Delete the snapshots `snappy1` and `snappy2`: